boostcd/console-ui/readme.md

 ### Testing

-Testing is done by using [Jest](https://jestjs.io/) as a test runner and using [redux-saga-test-plan](https://www.npmjs.com/package/redux-saga-test-plan) for testing the sagas.
+Testing is implemented by using [Jest](https://jestjs.io/) as a test runner, [Enzyme](https://enzymejs.github.io/enzyme/) for component testing and [redux-saga-test-plan](https://www.npmjs.com/package/redux-saga-test-plan) for saga testing.
 There is a also a commit hook to run tests related to the applied changes.

 *Note: Using [.silentRun()](https://github.com/jfairbank/redux-saga-test-plan/blob/master/docs/integration-testing/timeout.md#silencing-warnings) for the saga testing, because some of the sagas are using infinite loop to achieve polling functionality*